Mela User Guide

 Transposer

-The module transposes notes by up to 24 semitones, in either direction.
+The Transposer module shifts notes up or down by up to 24 semitones.

 Released on Mar 22, 2022 as part of Collection 0.